akreienbring/dbdesigner/README.md

 What to download for a minimal installation?
 * Get the "dist" folder
-* Get the index.html and the startUp.js (the latter only if you want to use the express webserver.. see below)
-* From the "src" folder you'll need the "assets" and the "img" folder.
-* Grab the "src/lib" folder if you want  or get your preferred version of jQuery and Bootstrap and Popper.
-(Tested with 3.5.1 / 4.5.0 / 1.16.1)
+* In the "dist/lib" folder you'll find jQuery and Bootstrap and Popper.
+(Tested with 3.5.1 / 4.5.0 / 1.16.1).
+You can replace them with your favorite versions.
-* All other software (javascript, css and external libs) are bundled in the dbdesigner.js that you'll find in the "dist" folder.
+* All other software (javascript, css and external libs) are bundled in the dbdesigner.js that you'll also find in the "dist" folder.

 So the final structure of a minimal installation looks like this:
 ```
 DBDesigner
 |__index.html
 |__startUp.js
-|__dist
 |__dbdesigner.js
-|__src
 |__assets
 |__img
 |__lib
 ```

 You'll need a webserver of your choice to run the tool.
-However, I included a little Javascript "startUp.js" that uses express to get you started.
+However, I included a little Javascript "startUp.js" that uses express to get you started quickly.

 1. Install node.js (with npm) https://nodejs.org
-2. Go to your applicaton root (DBDesigner in the sample above)
+2. Go to your application root (DBDesigner in the sample above)
    - type `npm init` and follow the initialization procedure
-   - type `npm install --save express`
+   - type `npm install [--save] express`
 3. Run the server with `node startUp.js`
 4. Navigate your browser to `localhost:3000`